Move Through a Story with Liz Clark!

 Enjoyed playing with the feathers and moving.
 What to dance some more?
 You can have more fun with Liz in her films ‘Dancing at home’ on her Our Creative Adventure website.

-Dance in the Early Years
+Dance in Early Years

 ‘Young children’s experimentation with movements is linked to what we later recognise as ‘dance’, say Anne O’Connor and Anna Daly in this article from Nursery World.